 Notes

-*I recommend using 1 lb. of each
+*I recommend using 1 lb. each of chicken breasts and skinless chicken thighs.

 Nutrition Information